Qronikarz/QuoMediaView/README.md

 # Why was it created?
 Two main things at the time: wanting to have one image in many folders that describe what is on the image and .webp format which windows 7 didn't support.
 Adding to that was also the need to open .gif files and videos in different apps.
 Due to no patience with running a server with already existing projects it was decided to make my own media tagging board inspired by anime fanart sites.
 It needed to be portable on USB, don't require setting up any servers and be easy to use.

+# Alternatives
+I remade my notes about tagging and programs that use tags for public use.
+There are many alternatives that offer similar features like QMV.
+Check https://github.com/Qronikarz/TagsResearch for more.

 # Installing
 1. Download the files